-Having just finished off my fifth year of teaching and reflecting on what has changed in that time, here is my list of things I wish I’d known when I began…
+Having just finished my fifth year of teaching and reflecting on what has changed in that time, here is my list of things I wish I’d known when I began…

 You don’t need a PowerPoint for everything, and it certainly doesn’t need whizzy animations and transitions.
 Once upon a time it seemed like the PowerPoint was everything – if you didn’t have a PowerPoint, had you even planned a lesson?!
 But this isn’t the case!
 Just include the essentials on a fairly plan template.
 It doesn’t even need to look pretty.